Minot man arrested after fleeing police and endangering female victim

 Schiff was taken into custody and transported to Trinity Hospital for minor treatment.
 After being released, he was taken to Ward County Jail.

-As for the female victim, she was found inside the care and transported by amulance to Trinity Hospital for her injuries.
+As for the female victim, she was found inside the care and transported by ambulance to Trinity Hospital for her injuries.

 Schiff was initially arrested for the following offenses: